 The first step in preparing for a career as an agricultural engineer is earning a college degree.
-Because this discipline of engineering requires a background in agriculture and biology as well as engineering, students should be sure to find an accredited degree program in agricultural engineering or a related discipline, like biological engineering.
+This discipline of engineering requires a background in agriculture and biology as well as engineering.
+You should be sure to find an accredited degree program in agricultural engineering or a related discipline, like biological engineering.
 The Accreditation Board for Engineering and Technology, ABET, currently accredits just 21 undergraduate degree programs in agricultural engineering and 26 in the related discipline of biological engineering.
-Still, the area of study is popular enough that U.S. News & World Report includes a section on biological/agricultural engineering as part of the publication’s annual best engineering rankings.
+Still, the area of study is popular enough that U.S. News & World Report includes a section on biological/agricultural engineering as part of its annual best engineering rankings.

-To qualify for ABET accreditation, a program must combine the theory and application of engineering concepts with high-level mathematics that include differential equations and studies in biology encompassing such topics as agriculture, aquaculture, forestry or natural resources.
-Students will learn textbook materials and engineering design principles through a combination of classroom lectures, laboratory research, field work and cooperative learning projects.
+To qualify for ABET accreditation, a program must combine the theory and application of engineering concepts with high-level mathematics.
+This includes differential equations and studies in biology encompassing such topics as:

 A bachelor’s degree is enough to fulfill requirements for many entry-level agricultural engineering jobs.
-To improve their prospects for future advancement into supervisory or management positions, some students choose to earn a master’s degree.
+To improve your prospects for future advancement into supervisory or management positions, you might choose to earn a master’s degree.

 The Path to a License

-Once a student has graduated from an undergraduate college degree program in agricultural engineering, the next step is to take an examination called the Fundamentals of Engineering exam.
-Passing this test is essential because it allows candidates to officially become engineer interns or engineers-in-training, the role they hold while acquiring the practical experience necessary to obtain a license.
-After gaining the required experience – typically about four years, according to the United States Bureau of Labor Statistics – students can take the final test to get a license, the Professional Engineering exam.
+Once you’ve earned your undergraduate degree in agricultural engineering, the next step is to take an examination called the Fundamentals of Engineering exam.
+Passing this test is essential because it allows you to officially become an engineer intern or engineer-in-training.
+This is the role you have while acquiring the practical experience necessary to obtain a license.
+Gaining the required experience takes about four years, according to the United States Bureau of Labor Statistics .
+You can take the final test to get a license, the Professional Engineering exam.